mkasu/imageabilitycorpus/README.md

 This is a (work in progress) corpus on multi-modal imageability norms.

-## (Preliminary) Dataset
+## Preliminary corpus

-Currently 118 words (testing data from [2]).
+Currently 118 English words (testing data used in [2]).

 _We are working on increasing this corpus in future._

 ## Estimated values

-- Visual features from [1]:
+- Visual features data-mined from 5000 images ([1]+[2]):
 	- Low-level features (SURF, GIST, Color histograms)
 	- High-level features (Object detection, Categories)
-- Language features from [2]:
+- Language features data-mined from large-scale text corpus ([2]):
-	- Pretrained Word embedding (FastText)
+	- Pre-trained word embedding (FastText)
-- Phonetic features from [2]:
+- Phonetic features data-mined from word-pronunciation data ([2]):
-	- Bag-of-Words model with using IPA values instead of words
+	- Bag-of-Words-like model using IPA values of words pronunciation
-	- Vectorized word pronunciation model using LSTM
+	- LSTM-based model to vectorize word pronunciation

 ## Implementations

 [1] (using only visual features) is available at: https://github.com/mkasu/imageabilityestimation

-[2] is planned to be made available in future.
+[2] (extending [1] with textual and phonetic features) is planned to be made available in future.

 ## Publications